Drug Enforcement Administration, Department of Justice.

 Unfunded Mandates Reform Act of 1995

 In accordance with the Unfunded Mandates Reform Act (UMRA) of 1995, 2 U.S.C.
-1501 et seq., DEA has determined that this action would not result in any Federal mandate that may result “in the expenditure by State, local, and tribal governments, in the aggregate, or by the private sector, of $100 million or more (adjusted annually for inflation) in any 1 year.”
+1501 et seq., DEA has determined that this action would not result in any Federal mandate that may result “in the expenditure by State, local, and tribal governments, in the aggregate, or by the private sector, of $100,000,000 or more (adjusted annually for inflation) in any 1 year.”
 Therefore, neither a Small Government Agency Plan nor any other action is required under UMRA of 1995.

 Paperwork Reduction Act of 1995

 This action does not impose a new collection of information requirement under the Paperwork Reduction Act of 1995.
 44 U.S.C.
 3501-3521.
-This action does not impose recordkeeping or reporting requirements on State or local governments, individuals, businesses, or organizations.
+This action would not impose recordkeeping or reporting requirements on State or local governments, individuals, businesses, or organizations.
 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless it displays a currently valid OMB control number.

 Congressional Review Act

 This rule is not a major rule as defined by the Congressional Review Act (CRA), 5 U.S.C.
-804. This rule will not result in: An annual effect on the economy of $100,000,000 or more; a major increase in costs or prices for consumers, individual industries, Federal, State, or local government agencies, or geographic regions; or significant adverse effects on competition, employment, investment, productivity, innovation, or on the ability of U.S.-based companies to compete with foreign-based companies in domestic and export markets.
-However, pursuant to the CRA, DEA has submitted a copy of this final rule to both Houses of Congress and to the Comptroller General.
+804. This rule will not result in: An annual effect on the economy of $100,000,000 or more; a major increase in costs or prices for consumers, individual industries, Federal, State, or local government agencies, or geographic regions; or significant adverse effects on competition, employment, investment, productivity, innovation, or on the ability of U.S.-based companies to compete with foreign based companies in domestic and export markets.
+However, pursuant to the CRA, DEA has submitted a copy of this interim final rule to both Houses of Congress and to the Comptroller General.